-If You Get Beginner Blues Guitar Style You Will Be In A Good Position To Learn Many Other Genres Of Guitar Playing
+If You Understand Beginner Blues Guitar Styles You Will Be In A Good Position To Learn Many Other Genres Of Guitar

 Heavy metal (or simply metal) is a genre of rock music that developed in the late 1960s and early 1970s, largely in the United Kingdom.
 With roots in blues rock and psychedelic/acid rock.
 The bands that created heavy metal developed a thick, massive sound, characterised by highly amplified distortion, extended guitar solos, emphatic beats, and overall loudness.
 Heavy metal lyrics and performance styles are sometimes associated with aggression and machismo.